The top 6 use cases for a data fabric architecture 6 key components of a successful data strategy

 Benefits and challenges of data modeling

 Well-designed data models help an organization develop and implement a data strategy that takes full advantage of its data.
-Effective data modeling also helps ensure that individual databases and applications include the right data and are designed to meet business requirements on data processing and management.
+Effective data modeling also helps ensure that individual databases and applications include the right data and are designed to meet business requirements for data processing and management.

 Other benefits that data modeling provides include the following: